SQL Server connector

 If set, result sets will be processed in batches of rows, and regular result set filters will not be invoked -- only result set batch filters (if any).
 This number indicates the largest number of rows in batches.
 The actual batches may contain fewer rows if the end of the result set has been reached, or if the Result set batch size (bytes) parameter is also specified.

 Typical values are between 10 and 1000.
-Very large values may require more heap allocated to the JVM, and will negatively affect latency.
+Very large values may require more heap allocated to the JVM, and will adversely affect latency.

 Result set batch size (bytes)